 Status

-Construction of the Innovation District’s faculty and staff housing facilities is underway, with the units slated for occupancy in 2025.
+Construction of the Innovation District’s faculty and staff housing facilities is underway, with two of the buildings slated for occupancy in fall 2025.
 Phase 1 construction work at the district site began in late July 2023, with the installation of erosion control fences and the removal of trees.

 In January 2023, App State received the University of North Carolina Board of Governors’ approval to enter into a ground lease with nonprofit corporation Beyond Owners Group, which is developing the multifamily, multistory residential units through it partner firms.